Dürer is a traditional proof-based competition, where the teams have 3 hours to solve 5 problems.

 In Hungary the competition is held in 4 categories, of which the most challenging one (E+) is designed for competitors who actively take part in olympiad training.
 In this category, most teams include a student who has taken part in an international olympiad (IMO, MEMO, EGMO, RMM), or is about to qualify for one in the same academic year.
 Category E is most suitable for competitors with no experience in olympiad mathematics.

 We would like to invite teams of 3 high school students (they might attend different high schools).
-The deadline for applications is 11th November 2022 23:59 CET, you can apply via an official location or by filling out the application form.
-The competition is held on the 18th November 2022 at 14:00 CET.
+The deadline for applications is 17th November 2023 23:59 CET, you can apply via an official location or by filling out the application form.
+The competition is held on 24th November 2023 at 14:00 CET.
 The problems will appear on our website (https://durerinfo.hu) in English and the teams will have time to submit the solutions via e-mail until 17:30 CET (in English, scanned in legible quality or typed).
 After the solutions are marked the teams will receive an online certificate.

 We invite schools and other institutions to apply as an official location, in this case feel free to contact us.

 The problems from previous years are available in English on our website at https://durerinfo.hu/problems/.
 The participation is free of charge.